mturan33/benchmark-local-path-planners-barn-challenge/README.md

 ## How to Cite

-If you use this framework, code, or results in your research, please consider citing our upcoming paper (placeholder below) and the original BARN dataset paper.
+If you use this framework, code, or results in your research, please consider citing our upcoming paper and the original BARN dataset paper.

-**Our Paper (Placeholder) Coming Soon:**
+**Our Paper Coming Soon:**
 ```bibtex
 @article{YardimciCogurcu2025,
   title={Benchmarking Local Path Planners in ROS using the BARN Dataset},